How loving what we resist is the way to end our suffering.

 It was merely under the illusion that freedom was unattainable when in reality it could have freed itself with more ease than it could ever have imagined!

 Our fear is actually a torturous illusion albeit a very realistic one.
 Hence once we accept that it is there, face it and put it into the light, so to speak, it has been caught out and that in itself diffuses its power!
-To completely diminish it we must feel it, sit with each, hear it out and love the hell out of it – quite literally!
+To completely diminish it we must feel it, sit with it, hear it out and love the hell out of it – quite literally!

 Acceptance Is Honesty.